 A lack of good health literacy can prevent people from making optimum use of the health care system and ultimately lead to incorrect, insufficient, or excessive treatment.
-The extent to which people engage in behavior that is hazardous to their health is also dependent upon their individual degrees of health literacy.
-Until now, however, the amount of available data on the possible causes and consequences of insufficient health literacy among German residents with migrant backgrounds has been lacking.
+Risky health behaviors also depend on the level of individual health literacy.
+However, there is a lack of data on the possible causes and consequences of low health literacy among migrants in Germany.